LOCATION AND ACCOMMODATIONS

 The 223 beautifully appointed rooms and suites feature complimentary high-speed Internet access.
 You can enjoy casual dining at Whiskers or choose from a more sophisticated menu in the Dining Room.
 The Inn is a pleasant ten-minute walk from the heart of downtown State College; a complimentary shuttle service is also available to take you to and from the downtown area.

-A limited number of rooms at a rate of $134 per night have been set aside at the conference location.
-Call or fax The Nittany Lion Inn to make your room reservation.
+A limited number of rooms have been set aside at the conference location.
+Reservations may be made online or by calling the Nittany Lion Inn.
 Be sure to identify yourself as a participant in the Academic Leadership Academy conference.
-Please give the registration clerk the following reservation identification number: ACAF17A.
-Reservations must be made by May 17, 2017.
+Please provide the following reservation identification number: ACAD20A.
+Reservations must be made by May 14, 2021.

 By car: The University Park campus is located within driving distance of many major cities, including Harrisburg (1.5 hrs., 90 mi.), Pittsburgh (3 hrs., 137 mi.), Philadelphia (3.5 hrs., 194 mi.), Baltimore (3.5 hrs., 155 mi.), Washington, D.C.
 (4 hrs., 190 mi.), New York City (5 hrs., 250 mi.), and Toronto (6.5 hrs., 304 mi.).

 By air: The State College/University Park Airport is located near the conference site.
 Call 814-865-5511 or visit www.UniversityParkAirport.com for information on flights.

 See www.psu.edu/ur/visitors.html for detailed visitor information, including maps.